debog/hypar/doc/Examples.md

 is "yes") or \a surface_nnnnn.dat (if #HyPar::op_overwrite is "no", "nnnnn" is a numerical index) (in this example, the file \b surface.dat is written out).
 This is an ASCII file in the Tecplot format, where the immersed body and the forces on it are represented using the "FETRIANGLE" type.
-The following image shows the surface pressure on the sphere (front-view):
+The following image shows the surface pressure and temperature on the sphere (front-view):
+@image html IBSurface_3DNavStokSphereAdiabatic_Pressure.png
-@image html IBSurface_3DNavStokSphere.png
+@image html IBSurface_3DNavStokSphereAdiabatic_Temperature.png

 Expected screen output:
-\include 3D/NavierStokes3D/Sphere/Steady_Viscous_Incompressible/output.log
+\include 3D/NavierStokes3D/Sphere/Steady_Viscous_Incompressible_Adiabatic/output.log

 \page md_examples Multidomain Examples
 HyPar has the capability to run ensemble simulations on multiple domains that